Move over Versailles!

-The Chateau de Chantilly art collection and fairy tale turrets are worthy competition for the oohs and ahhs you elicit.
+But the Chateau de Chantilly art collection and storybook turrets are worthy competition for the oohs and ahhs you elicit!

-River cruises are a delightful way to visit sites and attractions you might not otherwise see if touring independently.
+We’ve discovered that river cruises are a delightful way to visit sites and attractions we might not otherwise see if touring independently.

-We’re glad that on our Seine River cruise with Scenic Cruises, the Normandy itinerary included a guided tour of the chateau’s palatial rooms and art.
+So we’re glad that on our Seine River cruise with Scenic Cruises, the Normandy itinerary included a guided tour of this chateau’s palatial rooms and art.

-The the chateau is every bit as impressive as Versailles – but without the elbow-jabbing hordes of tourists.
+One of the loveliest fairytale castles in Europe, the chateau turned out to be every bit as impressive as Versailles – but without the elbow-jabbing hordes of tourists.

 Chateau de Chantilly